TsekNet/TsekProfile/README.md

 1. [PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML): Output PowerShell
    commands to a formatted HTML page

+Honorable mention: The [PowerLine](https://github.com/Jaykul/PowerLine) module, which sparked the idea for this module's development.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.